vinaygaba/CreditCardView/README.md

         app:hintTextColor = "#cccccc"
         />
 ```
-Remember put this for custom attribute usage
+Remember to put this for custom attribute usage:

 ```java